vipul05tiwari/Blink/README.md

 # Blink
-Blink is a light weight and fast dependency injection framework.
+Blink is a lightweight and fast dependency injection framework.
 Blink uses [classindex](https://github.com/atteo/classindex) and [jgrapht](https://github.com/jgrapht/jgrapht) to manage dependency.

 In order to make class injectable class need to be annotated with `@BlinkService`